jresoort/kafkastreams-workshop/README.md

 * use KStream.groupBy, windowedBy, aggregate
 See https://kafka.apache.org/documentation/streams/developer-guide/dsl-api.html#hopping-time-windows

+Log the resulting windows to see how the average is calculated over multiple partially overlapping windows per id.

 ## Exercise 4: Health Check a Kafka Streams application
 TODO, my Spring Actuator health check implementation for Kafka Streams has stopped working in Spring Boot 2 :-)